-- 4.2.059 The organiser must provide for cross-country marathon events a motorcycle to mark the front of the race ("lead bike"), and a motorcycle to mark the rear of the race ("sweep bike").
-For Olympic format events, the only a lead bike must be provided and display on its front the number of laps remaining in the race. (text modified on 1.10.13) - § 8 Event procedure
+4.2.059 The organiser must provide for cross-country events a motorcycle to mark the front of the race ("lead bike"), and a motorcycle to mark the rear of the race ("sweep bike").
+For Olympic format events, the lead bike must display on its front the number of laps remaining in the race.

+§ 8 Event procedure